-CREST is the name of an electronic clearing system, which settles transfers of shares that are dealt with on selected exchanges.
+CREST is the electronic clearing system which settles transfers of shares that are dealt with on selected exchanges.

 The Companies Act, 1990 (Uncertificated Securities) Regulations, 1996 (S.I.
 No. 68 of 1996) gave Irish companies the option of allowing their shareholders:

 - to evidence their title to shares otherwise than by a share certificate